Homemade Toothpaste Recipe – Remineralizing, Whitening, and Cavity-preventing

 - Coconut oil – Coconut oil is a natural anti-bacterial and anti-fungal material, and it also helps bind the ingredients together.

 - Baking soda – Baking soda helps whiten the teeth by removing stains.
-It also contains minerals and is alkaline.

 - Trace minerals – Adding a boost of bio-available trace minerals will provide an array of extra minerals to your toothpaste.